jserv/mini-arm-os/README.md

     - The `vendor name` is used in the `cmsis` directory name.They must corresponding to each other.
   - Use the predefined macro to produce the corresponding GCC toolchain commands
     - Ex: `$(eval $(call eval_build_command,$(STM32F429_DEVICE)))`
+    - This will derive lots of variables that you don't see in the `Makefile`.
   - Add your device name to `all`
     - In the specific form:`$($(YOUR_DEVICE_NAME)_TARGET)` ,this variable will be automatic derived by `rules.mk`
     - Ex: `$($(STM32F429_DEVICE)_TARGET)`

 **STEP 5.**
 Congratulations!

 Now,you can try the "Available commands" in this README.